Professional Baseball Scouts Association

 What is the MLB College Scholarship Plan?

 Because players can be drafted from all levels of school—high school, junior college, or a four-year university—Major League Baseball has been committed to providing money for a player's education, in addition to any signing bonus or salary he receives.
 This is a negotiable part of the first-year player contract.
 However, many players receive enough money for 100 percent of their education: tuition, books, and living expenses.
 The money is set aside and players have up to two years after their playing career is finished to begin using it.
 Players can also use their scholarship money for classes online!
-More information can be found at MLB.com.
+More information can be found by clicking here.

 To put that in perspective, the top five highest-paid quarterbacks in the NFL would have to combine their salaries to be guaranteed more money than the highest-paid player in Major League Baseball.